jonogilmour/fontawesome-5-php-gulp-wordpress/README.md

-# FontAwesome5 in PHP
+# FontAwesome5 JS SVG in PHP

 Implements a workflow for using native SVG elements in your PHP code using Gulp pre-compilation.
 Plus added Wordpress-specific functionality.

-Written using ES5 syntax.
+Written using ES5 syntax, ES6 file provided.

 ## Rationale